 Donald Kalsched, Ph.D., is a Jungian psychoanalyst and clinical psychologist.
 He is a senior faculty member and supervisor with the Inter-Regional Society of Jungian Analysts, and teaches and leads workshops nationally and internationally.
 His celebrated book, The Inner World of Trauma: Archetypal Defenses of the Personal Spirit, explores the interface between contemporary psychoanalytic theory and Jungian theory as it relates to clinical work with survivors of early childhood trauma.
 His recent book, Trauma and the Soul: A Psycho-Spiritual Approach to Human Development and its Interruption, explores the mystical dimensions of clinical work with trauma-survivors.

-Polly Young-Eisendrath, PhD, is a Jungian psychoanalyst, psychologist, author, and speaker.
-She is Clinical Associate Professor of Psychiatry at the University of Vermont, founding faculty at the Vermont Institute for the Psychotherapies, and past president of the Vermont Association for Psychoanalytic Studies.
-She is in independent practice with individuals and couples in central Vermont.
-Polly is the author of fifteen books, as well as many chapters and articles.
-Her books have been translated into more than twenty languages.
-Her most recent works are The Present Heart: A Memoir of Love, Loss and Discovery (Rodale, 2014); The Self-Esteem Trap: Raising Confident and Compassionate Kids in an Age of Self-Importance (Little, Brown, 2008); and The Cambridge Companion to Jung: New and Revised, of which she is co-editor with Terence Dawson (Cambridge University Press, 2008).
-In 2018, Shambhala Publications will publish True Love Ways: Relationship as Psycho-Spiritual Development. www.young-eisendrath.com
+Polly Young-Eisendrath, Ph.D., Jungian Analyst, Psychologist, author; Clinical Associate Professor of Psychiatry, University of Vermont; Founder and Director of Institute for Dialogue Therapy; and in private practice in central Vermont.
+She is chairperson of the non-profit “Enlightening Conversations: Buddhism and Psychoanalysis Meeting in Person”.
+She has published many chapters and articles, as well as sixteen books that have been translated into twenty languages.
+Her most recent books are The Present Heart: A Memoir of Love, Loss and Discovery (Rodale, 2014); The Self-Esteem Trap: Raising Confident and Compassionate Kids in an Age of Self-Importance (Little, Brown, 2008); and The Cambridge Companion to Jung: New and Revised, of which she is co-editor with Terence Dawson (Cambridge University Press, 2008).
+Polly’s forthcoming book, Love Between Equals: Relationship as a Spiritual Path, will be published in 2018. www.young-eisendrath.com

 “Whether a divine being really exists or not, the psychological fact remains that we tend to experience traumatic events as if they were in some sense divine.
 Just as God has been described as transcendent and unknowable, a trauma is an event which transcends our capacity to experience or reckon with it.
 Compared to the finite nature of the traumatized soul, the traumatic event seems infinite, all-powerful, and wholly other.”